COVID-19 tools and resources: symptom checker, safety measures, and visitor, testing and vaccine info. Learn more.

 Arteriovenous malformations vary in size and location in the brain.
 A rupture occurs because of pressure and damage to brain tissue, as well as a lack of blood flow to the brain.
 Symptoms also can occur when large arteriovenous malformations that have not bled press on the brain tissue.

 There often are no symptoms until the arteriovenous malformation ruptures.
 This results in sudden bleeding in the brain (hemorrhagic stroke).
 In more than half of patients with arteriovenous malformation, hemorrhage is the first symptom.
-Symptoms of arteriovenous malformation hemorrhage are the same as those of other intracerebral hemorrhage.
+Symptoms of arteriovenous malformation hemorrhage are the same as those of other intracerebral hemorrhages.

 Physical and neurological exams are needed, but they could be completely normal.
 Your HonorHealth neurologist might use some of these tests to diagnose an arteriovenous malformation: